bakboem/bakboem/README.md

 # 👋 Hi, I’m 白帆 (bakboem)

-Solo Founder · CEO & CTO
+System Builder · Solo Founder
-Full-stack engineer & infrastructure architect based in Korea.
+AI-Orchestrated Software Architect based in Korea.

-I run a **one-person software company** building **stateful matching systems**,
-**event-driven backends**, and **fully reproducible infrastructure** — end to end.
+I no longer define myself as a “full-stack engineer.”

+I design systems that enforce boundaries —
+and I use AI agents to build, test, and stress them.

-I don’t build feeds.
+I don’t write most of the execution code anymore.
-I don’t build generic communities.
-I build systems that can **freeze a moment, make a decision, and explain it**.
+I design the structure, freeze the invariants, and let autonomous tooling implement within those constraints.

 ---

-## 🧭 What I’m Building
+## 🧭 What I Build

-### **WorkFit — A Real-Time Need Verification & Matching Engine**
+### WorkFit — A Causality-Controlled Matching Engine

-WorkFit is a matching-first platform for foreigners in Korea.
+WorkFit is a real-time matching system built around:

+- Time-bounded needs
+- Deterministic evaluation
+- Frozen state transitions
+- Replayable decisions

+It is not feed-based.
-It is **not** a social timeline.
+It is not engagement-driven.

-It is a system designed around **ephemeral needs** and **repeatable judgment**.
+It is a system where:

+> A decision must be explainable, auditable, and structurally irreversible.

-Core principles:
+Core model:

-- Needs are **time-bounded and state-frozen**
-- Each match is a **single, explainable decision**
-- No long-term personality profiling
-- No hidden preference inference
+- Unidirectional semantic flow
+- Matching as the only source of fact
+- Lifecycle strictly separated from evaluation
+- Seat limits as frozen truth
+- Late evidence cannot rewrite history

-- Every outcome is **replayable, inspectable, and auditable**
+Every outcome is:

-What the system is optimized for:

-- High-concurrency matching under constrained time windows
-- Event-driven pipelines (Kafka / NATS)
-- Deterministic scoring with full explainability
-- WebSocket-based feedback and intent loops
-- Multilingual runtime (CN / KR / EN)

-This is the **core product** and the system I am actively operating and stress-testing.
+- Inspectable
+- Traceable
+- Non-retroactive

 ---

-## 🏗 Infrastructure Philosophy
+## 🏗 How I Build

-I operate **enterprise-grade infrastructure as a one-person company**.
+I operate as a one-person system laboratory.

-Design rules:

-- Full automation
-- No hidden state
-- No environment drift
-- Production ≈ Local

-Current architecture highlights:

-- AWS single-server architecture (t4g + Docker Compose)
-- PostgreSQL 18 (self-built, full control, no managed DB)
-- Kafka (KRaft) + NATS as the event backbone
-- Prometheus / Loki / Grafana as a separate observability plane
-- GitHub Actions → ECR → reproducible deployments
-- Local / test / prod with **100% configuration parity**

-Goal:

-> **Maximum system clarity with minimum operational surface area.**
+AI agents execute.
+I define constraints.

+My workflow is:

+1. Freeze invariants
+2. Define boundaries
+3. Split modules
+4. Orchestrate agents
+5. Verify causality
+6. Stress-test failure paths

+AI is not decision authority.
+It is execution force inside rule fences.

 ---

-## 🧠 What I Care About
+## 🧠 What Defines Me Now

+I care less about writing features.
+I care about:

-- Matching systems under real-world constraints
+- Structural integrity under expansion
+- Semantic drift prevention
+- Cross-repo governance
-- Explainable, replayable decision pipelines
+- Deterministic pipelines
-- Event-driven architectures that don’t lie
-- Stateful systems that respect time and causality
-- Multilingual platforms with real operational depth

-I’m especially interested in systems where:

-> *Every result must be defensible.*
+- Failure-first architecture design

+If a system cannot survive adversarial questioning,
+it is not finished.

 ---

-## 🛠 Tech Stack (Current)

-**Backend**
-- Go
-- PostgreSQL 18
-- Kafka (KRaft)
-- NATS
-- Redis / ElastiCache

-**Infrastructure**
-- AWS (EC2, EBS, ECR)
-- Terraform
-- GitHub Actions
-- Docker Compose
-- Make / Bash automation

-**Observability**
-- Fluent Bit
-- Loki
+## 🏗 Infrastructure Philosophy (Current State)

-- Prometheus Agent
+- Deterministic builds
-- Grafana
+- No silent mutation

-**Frontend**
-- Next.js (App Router, SSR)
-- Multilingual routing

-**AI (Selective, Non-Magical)**
-- OpenAI API
+- Lifecycle immutability
-- Structured workflows
+- Deployment reproducibility
-- Agent integration as tooling, not decision authority
+- Observability separated from business plane
+- Single source of truth for evaluation

+Production ≈ Local
+Rules > Code
+Structure > Velocity

 ---

-## 🤝 Open to Conversations About
+## 🤖 AI Usage Model

+AI agents:

-- Matching engines
+- Implement tasks
-- Event-driven systems
+- Run tests
-- Explainability-first architectures
+- Generate diffs
-- Agent-assisted (not agent-controlled) products
-- DSL-based world or rule systems
+- Stress boundary assumptions

+But:

+- They do not define business invariants
+- They do not alter semantic contracts
+- They do not bypass lifecycle rules

+I am not coding faster.

+I am designing systems that remain stable while being coded by machines.

 ---

-## ⚡ Personal Note
+## ⚡ Current Identity

+I am a System Builder.

-I don’t chase trends.
+I build:

-I build systems that can survive **being questioned**.
+- Controlled-input architectures
+- Event-driven state machines
+- Explainable judgment engines
+- Governance-aware execution frameworks

-WorkFit is my answer to:
+WorkFit is not just a product.

+It is an experiment in:

-> *“What if software decisions had to be honest?”*
+> What happens when software decisions must respect causality?